Kimberly Guilfoyle Says Goodbye To Fox News, Takes Gig At Trump-Backed PAC America First, Per The ‘Daily Mail’

 — Kimberly Guilfoyle (@kimguilfoyle) July 17, 2018

-This of course, was before she and Trump Jr. began dating.
+This, of course, was before she and Trump Jr. began dating.
 Romance rumors between the talk show host and Trump Jr. began to surface in March, shortly after Donald and his wife, Vanessa Trump, filed for divorce.
 The pair had known each other for years but as the Inquisitr shared, nothing panned out since they were both married at the time.
 But with Donald’s divorce and Kimberly being single, “the time was right” for them to get together, according to a source.

 Most recently, the couple vacationed together in Monaco.